Kalshammari/tramsformer-based/README.md

 # tramsformer-based
-**Multivariate Time Series-based Solar Flare Prediction by Transformer and Attention-based Model** The code is an implementation of the Transformer and Attention-based Model for Multivariate Time Series-based Solar Flare Classification.
+**End-to-End Attention/Transformer Model for Solar Flare Prediction from Multivariate Time Series Data** The code is an implementation of the Transformer and Attention-based Model for Multivariate Time Series-based Solar Flare Classification.
 It is implemented using PyTorch.
 **Overview**